U.S. Elections - Romanian Responses

 After the elections held this Tuesday, November the 8th, Donald Trump is the 45th American president.
 Voter turnout was 55.6% of the total eligible voters, the lowest since the elections in 2000 between Al Gore and George Bush.
 Trump’s victory was a surprise because a great number of international political opinion polls were declaring Hillary Clinton the winner.
 Possible explanations were attributed to the Bradley effect, the spiral of silence, social desirability biases , phantom swings or last-minute change in vote .

 Considering the numerous implications of this event, Questia Group has decided to ask its members what are their opinions on this topic.
-The research was made through an online survey on our platform, www.questia.ro, covering 1,490 respondents.
+The research was made through an online survey on our platform, www.questia.ro, covering 1,490 respondents, with a plus or minus 3% margin of error.
 The online survey was active between 9th and 10th of November 2016.
 The results are briefly presented below.

 Respondents have declared that they were very interested (27.4 %) and somewhat interested (54.3%) in the US elections.
 The main sources of information they used throughout the campaign were Romanian TV channels (74.5%), articles distributed on social media (47%), Romanian online publications (37.6%) and American TV channels like CNN and Fox News (23.5%).
 Some of them (18.5%) read American online publications (like Washington Post, New York Times etc.) and also followed the candidates’ Facebook pages (16.6%).